Direction Sense

 Concept

 Direction Sense problems ask you to track someone moving through a path of cardinal directions and turns.
-The skill seems simple — how hard can it be to follow “walk north, turn right, walk east”? — but the complexity comes from chaining multiple turns, tracking relative positions after complex paths, and applying the Pythagorean theorem when someone ends up diagonal from where they started.
+The skill looks simple — following “walk north, turn right, walk east” is easy in isolation — but the complexity comes from chaining multiple turns, tracking relative positions after complex paths, and applying the Pythagorean theorem when someone ends up diagonal from where they started.

 The key insight is that every move can be broken into two components: direction (which way you’re facing) and displacement (how far you travel in that direction).
 You track these separately, updating your facing direction with each turn and your position with each move.